 How should you file?

 File your tax return electronically whenever possible.
 The IRS automatically processes electronic returns.
-You can get your refund in just a few weeks.
+You can get your refund in your bank account in just a few weeks.

 Paper returns have a longer processing time in normal times.
 That’s because the IRS enters them by hand.
 Add several additional weeks for processing.
 Plus, it also takes time for your paper return to go through the mail.

 Expect potentially long COVID-19 related delays getting your tax refund if you file your 2021 tax return on paper.
 If the IRS issues continue, it’s possible you may not get your refund until late 2022.
 To get your tax refund quickly, file electronically unless you have a special circumstance making you ineligible for electronic filing.

 How should you request your refund?

 The fastest way to get your tax refund is via direct deposit.
 The IRS has faster processing for direct deposit versus checks.
 In addition, you don’t need to wait for the check in the mail and then go to the bank to deposit your check.

 Can you get your tax refund before you file?